 To fully appreciate Jakarta you need to book a Solo Tour Guide, your private friendly tour guide.
-He will be able to show you around like a local.
-Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Solo Tour Guide is there to help you.
-He looks after your safety and welfare at all times.
+ASolo Tour Guide is a tour guide for solo travelers who will be able to show you around like a local.
+Whether you want to see the tourist sites, places off the beaten track or discover new experiences, plan your private tour with a Solo Tour Guide who looks after your safety and welfare at all times.

 Zen has a Bachelor degree in Philosophy from Solo, Java.
 He has teaching skills.
 He taught English and Arabic in an intermediate high school.
 Another work experience he has is looking after international patients who come to Indonesia for medical treatment.
 This also involved following up with doctors and nurses afterwards too.
 Generally providing a care service, pre and post treatment.
 Regards tourism, Zen works for an airline ticketing company.
 He provides a hotel and flight ticketing information service, as well as ticket checking for domestic and international flights.
 One of his passions is to learn languages.
 His hobbies are travelling and football.

 Zen is 32 years old, does not smoke and speaks English, Javanese, Bahasa and Arabic.

 Total cost for the guide services of Zen for one day (8 hours) = a non refundable deposit of USD 45 by paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 50 in cash to Zen after his services.
 Total 95 USD dollars.

 Alternatively for the guide services of Zen for half a day (4 hours) = a non refundable deposit of USD 20 by paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 30 in cash to Zen after his services.
 Total 50 US dollars.

 This does not include transport, entrance fees or any food & beverage costs.